mhmeadows63/scope-chain/README.md

 ## Philosophy

-Programming a multi-step activity in an asynchronous NodeJS architecture can lead to a staircase of in-line functions as in this contrived example.
+Programming a multi-step activity in the asynchronous NodeJS architecture can lead to a staircase of in-line functions as in this contrived example.

 ```js